aksh-josh/parshva-jeweller-vto/PROJECT_DOCUMENTATION.md

 ## 7. Data Preparation (for model training)

-Training the accuracy and recommendation models used more examples than the raw product photos provide:
+Training the recommendation model used more examples than the raw product photos provide:
 - Classical augmentation (rotation, lighting, cropping) expanded the training set.
 - Synthetic try-on frames were generated **offline**, using diffusion-based image